prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/13_presentations.md

 #### Master theses supervision

-I am(was) involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:
+I was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:

 * **[Mark Cilissen](https://www.linkedin.com/in/mxxxc/)**
     * `An expressive pulse-programming language for quantum control' at TU Delft